nipun03/Car-Rental-System/README.md

 Objective:<br>
 1. To reduce the effort of booking a car in a conventional procedure.
 2. To ease the search process of a customer who is in need of a car.
-3. To provide services to the customers in order to achieve the best customer satisfaction.<br>
+3. To provide services to the customers in order to achieve the best customer satisfaction.

-PROJECT ENVIRONMENT<br>
+Project Environment<br>
 phpMyAdmin is a free software tool written in PHP, intended to handle the administration of MySQL over the Web.
 Frequently used operations of phpMyAdmin include managing databases, tables, columns, relations, indexes, users, permissions etc. which can be performed via the user